wenc13/Electrophysiological-Mapping-System/README.md

 # 3DEMS
-Three-dimensional electrophysiological mapping system
+It is the implementation of three-dimensional electrophysiological mapping system.

-INSTALLATION:
+## Installation:
-The code was developed on VS2012 and Qt5.2.1.
+The code was developed by Visual Studio 2012 and Qt5.2.1 on Windows 10.

-CONTACT (feel free to contact me): cheng.wen.bts@gmail.com

-Requirements:
+## Requirements:
 - OpenGL

+## Contact:
+cheng.wen.bts@gmail.com

-Mainwindow:
+## Mainwindow:

 ![](3DEMS/Mainwindow.png)

-Mainmenu:
+## Mainmenu:

 ![](3DEMS/Mainmenu.png)

-Subwindow:
+## Subwindow:

 ![](3DEMS/Subwindow.png)